weikailin/cs6222-fa23/4-auth.md

 Key $k$ is added to be part of the secret key, and signer can always generate the identical $(\pk_x, \sk_x)$ at node $x$.

+Discuss:

+- If the number of messages is not given in advance, how to build a DS?